 Secure Communities Partnership Program

-12 November 2025: Grants are now available for eligible small and family businesses.
+- 12 November 2025: Grants open for eligible small and family businesses.

-The Secure Communities Partnership Program funds safety measures to deter crime against small and family businesses and create safer and more vibrant business areas.
+The Secure Communities Partnership Program funds safety measures to deter crime against small and family businesses, creating safer and more vibrant business areas.

-The program aims to protect small and family businesses from crime and economic losses, through the installation of vital safety and security infrastructure.
-This will create safer public commercial precincts and business strips and improve the operating environment for small and family businesses across Queensland.
+By supporting the installation of vital safety and security infrastructure, the program helps protect businesses from crime and economic losses.
+These measures will create safer public commercial precincts and business strips, improving the operating environment for small and family businesses across Queensland.

 Multiple rounds of funding will be available for small businesses.